Stacie Adams:

 07/24/12, Quarter Tank of Gas

 Ericka Kahler has lived in eight states, all of them progressively further north.
 At this rate her nursing home will be above the Arctic Circle, even though she really HATES snow.
 She has worked in fields ranging from radio to construction to law to finance.
-Once she escaped the cult she began writing and editing, and now you can find her work on Amazon.com and BasementStories.org
+Once she escaped the cult she began writing and editing.
+Read more from her at Amazon.com and BasementStories.org

 12/27/12, The Essence of Revenge